 Diabetes and hearing loss?
 We speak with many people who don’t realize there’s a link between the two.
-As November is Diabetes Awareness Month what better time to discuss the issue.

-For women specifically, not treating diabetic symptoms means hearing can vary with blood-glucose levels.
+Specifically for women not treating diabetic symptoms means hearing can vary with blood-glucose levels.
 Dr. Derek J. Handzo found that women between 60 and 75 who didn’t treat their diabetes had impaired hearing compared to non-diabetic women of the same age.
 “A certain degree of hearing loss is a normal part of the aging process for all of us,” says Dr. Derek J. Handzo, “but it is often accelerated in patients with diabetes, especially if their blood-glucose levels are not being controlled with medication and diet.”

 What isn’t known is whether treating diabetic symptoms can reverse hearing loss.
 There’s still a lot to learn so be proactive and get tested.
 Click the links to find more information on diabetes or symptoms of hearing loss.